Workers’ Compensation Insurance in Indiana

 Under the Indiana Workers' Compensation Act, employees must inform their employer about any injury that occurs on the job within 30 days.
 The employer has the right to choose the medical provider.
 If the injury causes a permanent disability, such as a permanent back injury, the employee is entitled to a workers' compensation settlement.

-The worker can file an Application for Adjustment of Claim and submit it to the Workers' Compensation Board if they wish to dispute a workers' comp claim.
+The worker can file an Application for Adjustment of Claim and submit it to the Indiana Workers' Compensation Board through the IN.gov website if they wish to dispute a workers' comp claim.

 Workers’ compensation statute of limitations in Indiana

 Indiana has a two-year statute of limitations for workers' compensation claims.
-That means injured workers can file a claim up to two years after an incident occurred.
+That means injured workers can file a claim up to two years from the date of injury.

 Get free workers’ comp quotes with Insureon